russmckendrick/records/content/albums/woodface-632637/index.md

 styles: ["Pop Rock"]
 ---

-Woodface is the third studio album by New Zealand-Australian band Crowded House.
-The album was produced by Mitchell Froom and Neil Finn and was released by Capitol in July 1991.
-It features five singles "Chocolate Cake", "Fall at Your Feet", "It's Only Natural", "Weather with You", and "Four Seasons in One Day".
+Woodface is the third studio album by Crowded House.
+The album was produced by Mitchell Froom and Neil Finn and was released by Capitol Records in July 1991.
+It features five singles: "Chocolate Cake", "Fall at Your Feet", "It's Only Natural", "Weather with You", and "Four Seasons in One Day".
 Woodface was a major hit in Australia and New Zealand as well as giving the band their first top ten hit album in the UK.
 It was listed at No. 3 in the book 100 Best Australian Albums in October 2010.
 It was voted number 80 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).